cchen257/ConvertingDates_JavaOOP/README.md

 # Project 1:
-Using classes to sort and convert an input file of array of dates in a GUI
+Using classes to sort and convert an array of dates and display them in a GUI